traveltrack-dev/traveltrack/README.md

 Data within each itinerary (such as bookings, segments of each booking) can also be viewed, but TravelTrack uses a simple debug view to display this.

-tl;dr Do not use this right now.
+**tl;dr** Do not use this right now (but feel free to bookmark the project and contact info@traveltrack.dev if you have any questions).

 ## Requirements